Best Colleges & Universities Maryland 2023

 Graduation Rate: 45%

 Salary After Attending: $43,075

-Morgan State University is a public research university in Baltimore, Maryland, and was founded in 1867.
 The U.S. News and World Report ranked MSU #12 in Historically Black Colleges and Universities and #72 in Top Performers on Social Mobility.
-We believe that Morgan State is one of the best universities in America to study various academic subjects, and is one of the few Historically Black universities to offer many fields of interest such as Business, Engineering, Education, Architecture, and Social Work.
-In addition to the undergraduate degrees, students can pursue their master’s or doctorate at Morgan State University.
+In our conviction, Morgan State University excels as a leading academic institution in the United States for the pursuit of diverse scholarly disciplines.
+It proudly stands among the select Historically Black universities distinguished by its comprehensive range of fields of interest including Business, Engineering, Education, Architecture, and Social Work.
+In addition to the undergraduate degrees students can pursue their master’s or doctorate at Morgan State University.
 MSU offers over 90 undergraduate programs, 33 master’s degrees, and 17 doctoral programs.

 19. Coppin State University

 Coppin State University was founded in 1900 and was originally a high school before becoming the 4-year degree-granting university it is today.
 The U.S. News and World Report ranked Coppin State University #36 in Historically Black Colleges and #82 in Top Performers on Social Mobility.
 Coppin State University offers 57 fields of study and has over 750 courses for you to choose from.
 You can do an undergraduate degree, graduate augmentation, or just be certified in one of their many state-of-the-art programs.
 Coppin State University’s programs excel at meeting people where they’re at.
 They can offer opportunities to learn and grow not just inside the classrooms but also outside of them.